top of page

 Familiarizing myself with DmC: Devil May Cry's version of Dante was simple.
 The series is a self-contained story in one game, with Nephilim Dante making a few appearances in a prologue-esque comic and a couple of all-star style games.
 For Jason Todd, there was a lot more media to explore.
 I ultimately went with a combination of three versions of him: Red X (fanon lore), Titans (live action), and Arkham Knight (my favorite version).

 Putting Dante and Jason together, having them meet, felt right and interesting to me.
 And I knew I wanted to make this story a little heavier since I would be revisiting two of my own characters, who were sort of tragic and moody.
 So I created Killer-Red himself.
-While he is a combination of Jason Todd’s alters combined with Dante’s angelic half, he is also mine in a way.
+While he is a combination of Jason Todd’s alters, supernaturally charged by Dante’s angelic half, he is also mine in a way.
 Therefore, I felt more comfortable going a little darker, a little more intense, and a little sadder with him.